-Aiko Robinson is a Christchurch based artist of Japanese and New Zealand heritage.
+Aiko Robinson is a New Zealand, Christchurch born artist of Japanese and New Zealand heritage.
 She graduated from Elam School of Fine Arts, University of Auckland in 2014.
+Currently she is based in Tokyo, Japan undertaking her masters at Tokyo University of the Arts on a Japanese Government funded scholarship (MEXT Scholarship).
 Her artwork is a response to Shunga (‘spring pictures’), a form of pornography that flourished in Japan during the Edo period between the 17th and 19th centuries.
 Historical Shunga reflects the acceptance or celebration of sex in Shinto culture, and values love, mutual pleasure and equality between sexual partners.
 Shunga is also positively associated with Spring as it addresses themes of fertility and new life.
 Aiko’s artworks evoke the idealised visions of the Shunga artist with an interest in how they might compare to prevailing ideas regarding pornography in contemporary society.

 A reoccurring theme and signature feature of Aiko’s work is headless figures engaging in erotic acts.
 This headlessness effectively obscures the image, allowing the sexual content to remain temporarily hidden in plain sight.
 It allows the viewer to focus on the body and cloth as a flowing unity.